 The first time I encountered this was years ago with an early client.
-Susan (not her real name) and I had been working away to clear the knee-deep clutter from the floor of her side of the bedroom she shared with her husband.
+Susan (not her real name) and I had been working away to clear the knee-deep clutter from the floor of her side of the bedroom which she shared with her husband.

 We had filled the recycle bin with paper and stuffed a bag with clothes to donate.
 The floor was cleared and vacuumed.
 The nightstand was dusted and now only held a lamp, a radio and three books.
 The difference was unmistakable.

 “Well, it’s about time I got that organized.”

 “Hmm….
 Well, does it look good to you?”

 “I guess.
 But now the rest of the bedroom looks worse.”

 I thought for awhile, “Susan, can you say something nice about your achievement?”